Vitgracer/Local-LLM-assistant/CONTRIBUTING.md

    Create your own copy of the repository by forking it.

 3. **Create a Branch**
    Work on your changes in a separate branch to keep your work organized.
-For example:

 4. **Make Changes and Test**
 Implement your feature or fix.
 Test your changes locally to make sure everything works as expected.